Paisa Tours: Guide to Medellin and Colombia

 Pasto

-Pasto is a pleasant enough Andean city with a few fine colonial era buildings that lies in the shadow of and active volcano.
+Pasto is a pleasant enough Andean city with a few fine colonial era buildings that lies in the shadow of an active volcano.
 January 5 and 6 sees the annual Carnival de Blancos y Negros, a riotious carnival involving a lot of face painting and drinking - this is certainly one of Colombia's best festivities/carnivals.
-The rest of the year, there's not a huge amount to do, other than use the city as a base to visit nearby sites of interest or to travel onwards to the border with Ecuador (2 hours away - for safety reasons, avoid travelling this road at night - by day it's safe and is a very scenic journey).
+The rest of the year, there's not a huge amount to do in Pasto, other than use the city as a base to visit nearby sites of interest or to travel onwards to the border with Ecuador (2 hours away - for safety reasons, avoid travelling this road at night - by day it's safe and is a very scenic journey).

 Around Pasto

 The best day trip from Pasto is to visit the beautiful lake called Laguna de la Cocha.
-Boat rides around the lake are good value - the highlight of such a tour is Isla Corota, a small island (and National Park) with well preserved cloudforest and wonderful views.
+Boat rides around the lake are good value - the highlight of such a tour is the small nature reserve at Isla de Corota, a small island (and National Park) with well preserved cloudforest and wonderful views.
 Laguna de la Cocha is less than an hours drive from Pasto and can easily be visited on a day trip (take a taxi from Pasto, or shared taxis depart regularly).
 There's various hotels here, romantically located overlooking the lake - the best of which is probably Hotel Sindamanoy (website in Spanish only).

 Depending upon current seismic conditions, you might also be able to climb Volcan Galeras, the active volcano which looms over Pasto.
 On a clear day, the views stretch as far as the Pacific coast of Colombia.
+There are land mines in the area though.

 Ipiales, Santuario de las Lajas & South towards Ecuador

-Ipiales is pretty much right on the border with Ecuador - there's no point in staying in this border town unless you have to (border towns are never attractive in South America).
-The real travel highlight in this area is Santuario de Las Lajas, a church which is spectacularly located in a mountain gorge.
+The real travel highlight in this area is Santuario de Las Lajas, a church which is spectacularly located in a mountain gorge (see photo to the right).
 Santuario de las Lajas is located just 7km from Ipiales, so taking a taxi costs very little.
 If you want to avoid Ipiales altogether, there's also shared taxis that leave from Pasto (about 2 hours travel time).
 If you want to spend the night in this area, there's a few hotels located next to the Santuario (hence no need to spend the night in Ipiales).

 Pasto & Narino, Colombia: